 The Company's wholly owned subsidiary, Zafgen Australia Pty Limited, which conducts core research and development activities on behalf of the Company, is eligible to receive a 45% refundable tax incentive for qualified research and development activities through December 31, 2016 and 43.5% beginning January 1, 2017.
-For the three months ended March 31, 2017 and 2016, nil and \$0.1 million, respectively, were recorded as a reduction to research and development expenses in the condensed consolidated statements of operations.
+For the three months ended September 30, 2017 and 2016, \$0.2 million and nil, respectively, was recorded as a reduction to research and development expenses in the condensed consolidated statements of operations.
+For the nine months ended September 30, 2017 and 2016, \$0.5 million and \$0.3 million, respectively, were recorded as a reduction to research and development expenses in the condensed consolidated statements of operations.
 The refund is denominated in Australian dollars and, therefore, the related receivable is re-measured into U.S. dollars as of each reporting date.
-For the three months ended March 31, 2017 and 2016, the Company recorded in its condensed consolidated statements of operations unrealized foreign currency exchange gains of less than \$0.1 million related to this tax incentive receivable.
-As of March 31, 2017 and December 31, 2016, the Company's tax incentive receivable from the Australian government was \$0.4 million and \$0.3 million, respectively.
+For the three months ended September 30, 2017 and 2016, the Company recorded in its condensed consolidated statements of operations unrealized foreign currency exchange gains of less than \$0.1 million related to this tax incentive receivable.
+For the nine months ended September 30, 2017 and 2016, the Company recorded in its condensed consolidated statements of operations unrealized foreign currency exchange gains of less than \$0.1 million and \$0.1 million, respectively, related to this tax incentive receivable.
+As of September 30, 2017 and December 31, 2016, the Company's tax incentive receivable from the Australian government was \$0.5 million and \$0.3 million, respectively.